 The healing power of spirituality and religion may be helpful as we manage the symptoms of bipolar and depression.
 Here are some compelling reasons why:

 According to psychiatrist Mario Cruz, MD, the benefits of spiritual participation for those with bipolar can include a supportive network of friends and acquaintances, financial and other types of practical support, reinforcement of the messages of many substance-abuse programs, and uplifting messages that may help regulate emotions and provide a source of hope.

 Higher quality of life

-A study of 168 people with bipolar in 2013 (published in the journal Bipolar Disorders) found that those who report believing in a benevolent world and feeling a spiritual connection, have a higher quality of life and less depression.
+A study of 168 people with bipolar (published in 2013 the journal Bipolar Disorders) found that those who report believing in a benevolent world and feeling a spiritual connection have a higher quality of life and less depression.